-After successful completion of the two-year common core curriculum, students may continue in the four-year B.S.A.T. program, which is accredited by New York state and may lead to New York state licensure, or apply for admission to NYIT's five-year, 160-credit B.Arch. program accredited by the National Architectural Accrediting Board (NAAB) through 2017.
-The NAAB-certified B.Arch. may lead to New York state licensure and reciprocal licensure in all states except California.
+After successful completion of a two-year common core curriculum, students may continue in the four-year B.S.A.T. program, which is accredited by New York state and may lead to New York state licensure, or apply for admission to NYIT's five-year, 160-credit B.Arch. program which is accredited by the National Architectural Accrediting Board (NAAB) through 2017.
+The NAAB-accredited B.Arch. may lead to New York state licensure and reciprocal licensure in all jurisdictions governed by the National Council of Architectural Registration Boards (NCARB) and/or by application to all 50 States.
 Admission to the B.Arch. program requires the submission of a representative portfolio of individual student design work, called the Foundation Portfolio, which is reviewed by a committee of faculty members.
 Following acceptance of the Foundation Portfolio by the review committee, the candidate may apply for admission to the B.Arch. program.
 At the time of application, the student must demonstrate a cumulative grade average of 2.75 for all courses undertaken at NYIT or 3.0 for courses undertaken in architecture exclusively.